MicrosoftDocs/minecraft-creator/creator/Documents/CommandsHowToMakeACTMMap.md

 > [!div class="checklist"]
 >
-> - How to apply what you've learned about commands to make a simple command system using some popular commands.
+> - How to apply what you've learned about commands and scoreboards to make a simple game mechanic.

 ### Requirements